Veeeetzzzz/pest-control-management-system/README.md

 This is work in progress.

-The main purposes of this repository is to show an implementation of Azure/Entra Single Sign On using Next.js
+The main purposes of this repository is to show an implementation of Azure/Entra Single Sign On using Next.js for a Single-page application

 ## To do